swapnilsrivas/codsoft-taskno/README.md

 ## About Me

-I am Swapnil, a 2nd year BCA student at United University, aspiring to become a frontend developer.
+I am Sumit, a 2nd year BCA student at United University, aspiring to become a frontend developer.
 I have a passion for creating beautiful and functional web applications.

 ## Skills